 Effective Flood Insurance Rate Map (FIRM) Panel Number

 This field indicates the current effective community FIRM panel number which applies for the particular location in the What is my BFE? address lookup tool.

 For insurance purposes, a non-basement building which has its lowest elevated floor raised above ground level by foundation walls, shear walls, posts, piers, pilings, or columns.

 An administrative tool of the National Flood Insurance Program that is used to provide elevation information needed to ensure compliance with community floodplain management ordinances, to determine the proper insurance premium rate, and to support a request for a Letter of Map Amendment.

 Estimated Ground Elevation

-- Detailed topographic data used to develop the updated preliminary Flood Insurance Rate Maps for New York City and certain New Jersey communities.
+- Detailed topographic data used to develop the preliminary FIRMs.

-- Digital building footprint information for New York City provided by the Department of Information Technology and Telecommunications, City of New York.
+- Digital building footprint information for New York City provided by the City’s Department of Information Technology and Telecommunications.